 You could take it a step further and recall the days before you got that job.

 Remember how badly you wanted it and what you had to do to get it.
-Earning your job position wasn’t a piece of cake.
+Earning your current job position wasn’t a piece of cake, was it?
 You worked your fingers to the bone, didn’t you?
-Sure you did.

 Also, remember all the stress when preparing for the job interview?
-After all, you’re the one your employer selected among hundreds of other job candidates.
+After all, you were selected from among hundreds of other job candidates.
 Isn’t that quite a success?

 Stop complaining about how boring your work is today and do what you can to make it challenging.
-Whatever you do, always tend to thrive and avoid stagnation.
+Whatever you do, always find the one thing you need to thrive and avoid stagnation.

 Respect what you have and start working in your full capacity.
-Once you start celebrating even the smallest daily wins at work, you can expect your motivation and the rewarding feeling of excitement from the first days at work slowly come back to you.
+Once you start celebrating things like small daily wins at work, expect your motivation to soar.

 7. Create a motivating work environment